-Northwestern’s testing program is focused on identifying cases within the Northwestern community and limiting the spread and transmission of the virus on campus.
-Northwestern generally does not provide testing for the purposes of personal travel, but will support students who need to access certain testing to return home or travel for University-related purposes.
+Northwestern’s COVID-19 testing program is focused on identifying cases within the Northwestern community and limiting the spread and transmission of the virus on campus.
+Northwestern will provide testing for students, faculty and staff for the purposes of personal or University-related travel.
 The information below outlines travel-related travel processes.

 Our Testing Schedule